tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 The final suggestion for introducing randomness into your system relies on a gem, [Faker](https://github.com/faker-ruby/faker).
 Faker provides hundred of modules themed around different topics in which you can get fake data on.

 With Faker, you can get names, email address, physical addresses, quotes, and more.
-Faker provides an advantage over our [sequences](#sequences) example in that you aren't pulling from the same basic template.
-Instead, you are pulling from a large list of possible value.

 ```ruby
 Faker::Name.name